AIDA model explained: Examples and tips for using this strategic marcomms planning model the real world

 - Action: CTA - Move the buyer to interact with your company and taking the next step ie. downloading a brochure, making the phone call, joining your newsletter, or engaging in live chat, etc.

 - Retention: We all know that this is key to upsell, cross-sell, referrals, Advocacy and the list goes on.. as companies are also focussing on LTV.

 The additional "R" is sometimes added by some Marketers to show the importance of ongoing relationship-building to give the AIDAR model.
 This is similar to the 'engage' aspect of our RACE funnel.

 How to use the AIDA model

-So how can this be applied to marketing planning?
+So how can AIDA be applied to marketing planning?

-It could be referred to as a communications model rather than a decision-making model, as it's identifying to companies, how and when to communicate during each of the stages as consumers will be using different platforms, engaging at different touchpoints and requiring different information throughout the stages from various sources.
+The AIDA funnel could be referred to as a communications model rather than a decision-making model.
+Companies use AIDA to identify how and when to communicate during each of stage of their customer journey.
+Consumers will be using different platforms, engaging at different touchpoints, and requiring different information throughout the stages from various sources.